lunarmodules/ldoc/docs/doc.md

     return M

-`M` and `_M` are used commonly enough that LDoc will recognize them as aliases anyway, but 'alias' allows you to use any identifier.
+`M` and `_M` are used commonly enough that LDoc will recognize them as aliases automatically, but 'alias' allows you to use any identifier.

 LDoc tries to deduce the function name and the formal parameter names from examining the code after the doc comment.
 It also recognizes the 'unsugared' way of defining functions as explicit assignment to a variable: